frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 St. Josemaría in the *Furrow* says, "We have to instill in our souls a true horror for sin.
 Lord---say it with a contrite heart---may I never offend you again" (Josemaría Escrivá, *Furrow*, Point 134).

-One of the conditions for a valid Confession is that we have what\'s called *purpose of amendment*: the desire never to sin again.
+One of the conditions for a valid Confession is that we have what\'s called purpose of amendment: the desire never to sin again.

 That\'s really what the priest has to judge about.
 "This person is really sorry."

-If somebody comes to Confession and says, "Bless me, Father, for I have sinned, I murdered fifty people last week, and if I get half the chance, I\'ll murder another fifty this week."
+If somebody comes to Confession and says, "Bless me, Father, for I have sinned, I murdered fifty people last week, and if I get half the chance, I\'ll murder another fifty this week" then that person can\'t receive absolution because they\'re not sorry.

-That person can\'t receive absolution because they\'re not sorry.
 But if they say, "I murdered fifty people last week and I\'m so sorry, and I hope I will never ever murder anybody ever again in my whole life" then that person can receive the absolution.

 He might murder another fifty this week, but in this particular moment, he is sorry---he has a purpose of amendment.
 That's all that Our Lord demands from that valid Confession.

 We have to try and work at our contrition.
 Our contrition is effective.
 I want to be better.
 I want to improve in this virtue.

-"But don\'t be frightened," he continues, "when you become aware of the burden of your poor body and of human passions: it would be silly and childlessly naive to find out now that 'this' exists.
-Your wretchedness is not an obstacle but a spur for you to become more united to God and to seek him constantly, because he purifies us (*Ibid*.).
+"But don\'t be frightened," he continues, "when you become aware of the burden of your poor body and of human passions: it would be silly and childishly naive to find out now that 'this' exists.
+Your wretchedness is not an obstacle but a spur for you to become more united to God and to seek him constantly, because he purifies us" (*ibid*.).

 Our Lord lifts us up onto a new level.
-If he sees our effort to get to Confession frequently, He gives us more graces.
+If He sees our effort to get to Confession frequently, He gives us more graces.

 Sometimes to get to Confession may be very easy.
 In this center, it's very easy, it\'s sort of laid down for us.